Alexandre Penetra

-Alexandre Manuel Penetra Correia, known as Alexandre Penetra (born 9 September 2001) is a Portuguese footballer who plays as a centre-back or right-back for club AZ.
+Alexandre Manuel Penetra Correia, known as Alexandre Penetra (born 9 September 2001) is a Portuguese professional footballer who plays as a centre-back or right-back for club AZ.

 Club career

 Penetra is a youth product of Os Pestinhas, CB Viseu, Benfica and Famalicão.
 In August 2020, he signed a three-year contract with Famalicão.

 He made his Primeira Liga debut for Famalicão on 15 August 2021 in a game against Porto.

-AZ Alkmaar

 On 24 July 2023, Penetra signed a five-year contract with AZ Alkmaar.
 In doing so, he followed in the footsteps of his fellow countryman, Tiago Dantas.

+On 19 December 2025, following over 100 appearances in three seasons for AZ, Penetra renewed his contract with the club until June 2029.

 International career

 Penetra is a youth international for Portugal, having played up to the Portugal U21s.